This is the administrative guide to starting your campaign

 Table of Contents

-Registering As a Candidate
+How to Register As a Candidate

-As the very first step in starting a political campaign, you’ll need to officially register to run for office.
+In order to officially start your campaign, you’ll need to officially register to run for office.
 This step isn’t the same as registering to appear on a ballot—that comes later.
 Instead, this registration notifies the appropriate commission of your candidacy and allows you to form a political committee.
 You’ll need this registration to help substantiate your committee to banks and vendors, and when seeking campaign contributions.

 The entity you register with will vary depending on whether you’re running for a federal, state, or local office.
 The general information required varies, but usually includes the following: